awernick/retabber/README.md

 ### TODO
 - [ ] Find duplicate tabs across windows.
+- [ ] Close an existing tab if a URL change creates a duplicate tab.
 - [ ] Add option page to enable/disable features.
 - [ ] Test suite.
 - [ ] Better error handling (non-existent at the moment.)